YoYoGames/GMEXT-EpicOnlineServices/README.md

 ## Requirements

-In order to compile for Windows/macOS you are required to [download the EpicOnlineSerives SDK v1.15.4](https://dev.epicgames.com/portal/en-US) and place it inside `source/EOS_sdk/`
+In order to compile for Windows/macOS you are required to download the [EpicOnlineSerives SDK 1.16.3-CL35276460](https://dev.epicgames.com/portal/en-US) and place it inside `source/EOS_sdk/`

 ---